 To determine community needs and interests, the library periodically undertakes to study its communities.
 The library regularly assesses the use made of its collections as well as the depth and breadth of their coverage.
 The library attempts to make available, the widest diversity of views and expressions, including those which may be regarded as unorthodox or unpopular with the majority.
 To accomplish this, the library will purchase controversial materials in order to ensure public access to all sides of an issue.
 Materials are acquired to foster interest and to anticipate demand as well as to sustain demonstrated interest and demand.
 The purposes and resources of other libraries are recognized and through cooperative agreements, the resources of these libraries may be available to Halifax Regional Library patrons.

-The Halifax Public Libraries supports the Statement on Intellectual Freedom and Libraries of the Canadian Federation of Library Associations.
+The Halifax Public Libraries supports the Statement on Intellectual Freedom and Libraries of the Canadian Federation of Library Associations, opens a new window.

 Philosophy of Collection Development